alioso/plbear/README.md

 Before getting started, make sure that you have the latest version of [node.js](https://nodejs.org/en/) and [yeoman](http://yeoman.io/) installed.
 Also, you will need to have composer installed.
 On a Mac, this is easiest with homebrew.

-Next, install pattern lab dependencies from Composer. `cd` to the `patter-lab` directory and run:
+Next, install pattern lab dependencies from Composer. `cd` to the `pattern-lab` directory and run:
 ```sh
 $ composer install
 ```